 Unfortunately, I can't seem to find any of the photos of the giant closet, so this sketch of what it used to look like will have to do:

 Obviously, my first task was to remove the monstrous closet so that I could actually fit a desk into the office area.
 An office just isn't an office without a desk, you know?
-So once I was done with the demolition, hiring an electrician to move some outlets, and then doing some minor wall patching and painting, I bought some foam insulation to put behind the desk I was about to build, to hopefully muffle the constant strumming of my typing, as well as some of the music I'll most certainly be playing throughout the.
-(Unfortunately, the foam insulation ended up being a terrible sound barrier).
+So once I was done with the demolition, hiring an electrician to move some outlets, and then doing some minor wall patching and painting, I bought some foam insulation to put behind the desk I was about to build, to hopefully muffle the constant strumming of my typing, as well as some of the music I'll most certainly be playing. ( Update: Unfortunately, the foam insulation ended up being a terrible sound barrier.
+Worth a shot!).

 Directly after that, I got to work on the plans and to tell you the truth they were pretty rough.
 The actual building of the desk took a whole lot of revisions, modifications, and compromises.
 One thing us n00bs always forget to consider is the amount of sanding that's going to take place, especially when one of your compromises was to buy Aspen, instead of Birch.
 Aspen plywood, if you've ever attempted to work with it for shelves or desks... it not a good idea.

 Aspen is a decent wood, but boy do you have to sand a lot.
 For some reason, it forms this fuzzy buildup on it that takes forever to sand away to a smooth finish, and all I had to sand was a DeWalt Palm Sander that I borrowed from my brother-in-law.
 Note to self: get a better sander.
 It's a good tool, but not for massive surfaces like an 8' by 2.2' desk.